UboldiTIC/ordenate/README.md

 # About the project

-The Ordenate project is based on the React course in the Platzi bootcamp.
+The Ordenate project is based on the React course I took at the Platzi bootcamp.

 # Getting Started with Create React App